bdwain/redux-loop/docs/ApiDocs.md

 return { state, someProp: action.payload }
 ```

-### `Cmd.constant(action)`
+### `Cmd.action(actionToDispatch)`

-* `action: Action` &ndash; a plain object with a `type` property that the store
+* `actionToDispatch: Action` &ndash; a plain object with a `type` property that the store
   can dispatch.

 #### Notes

-`constant` allows you to schedule a plain action object for dispatch after the
+`action` allows you to schedule a plain action object for dispatch after the
 current dispatch is complete.
 It can be useful for initiating multiple sequences
 that run in parallel but don't need to communicate or complete at the same time.
+Make sure your action creator is pure if creating an action from a reducer.

+Cmd.action was renamed from Cmd.constant

 #### Examples